dalmagathe/dalmagathe/README.md

 ## Hello 👋

-### I'm a young french  engineer who studied mechatronics in engineering school and currently works as a software engineer :)
+### I'm a young french  engineer who studied mechatronics in engineering school and currently works as an embedded systems engineer :)

 - 🌱 I’m currently learning C++
 - :muscle: I can work on a mechanical and software field